DHartman22/GPR-430/README.md

 and check Scenes/SampleScene.
 Hit build and run, and select a different location for the client build.
 5) Now that the server is running and your client is open, click Activate Server in the client view and click Connect.
 6) Run a second instance of the client build, and hit connect.
 You are now playing in a two player match!

+CONTROLS:
+WASD -> Movement
+Mouse -> Move hammer

+Hit the puck into the opponent's goal to score!
+10 Points results in a win!